rmoff/rmoff-blog/content/post/lafs01e06.md

 The table source is unbounded.
 ```

-However, this is lost amongst the stacktrace noise.
-Here's what ***one*** error looks like—I had to zoom my font size right down to even get all the messages on the viewable screen:
+However, this error is buried amongst vast stacktrace noise.
+Here's what the above ***one*** error looks like—I had to zoom my font size right down to even get all the messages on the viewable screen:

 ![JDBC Stack Trace](/images/2023/11/jdbc_stack.webp)

-As a side-note—since we've gone down this bounded/unbounded batch/streaming path—you can also use datagen as a bounded source by setting the `number-of-rows` [option](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/table/datagen/#connector-options) in the DDL:
+As a side note—since we've gone down this bounded/unbounded batch/streaming path—you can also use datagen as a bounded source by setting the `number-of-rows` [option](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/table/datagen/#connector-options) in the DDL:

 ```sql
 CREATE TABLE bar (